 Semen analysis and storage

-If your donor is a friend or not from our donor bank, we will assess his semen to ensure that he has sufficient effective sperm to give you a good chance of achieving a pregnancy.
+If your donor is a friend or not from our donor bank, we will review his semen analysis to ensure that he has sufficient effective sperm to give you a good chance of achieving a pregnancy.

 Assuming all is okay, and test for infectious diseases are negative, we will freeze and quarantine some of your donor’s semen samples for future use in your treatment.

 We have a comprehensive donor sperm program, and no waiting list for donor sperm availability.
 This includes non-identifying details of the donors’ characteristics, medical history etc to select a suitable donor for you.
 There are certain rights and restrictions around privacy, which we will explain to you.
 Read more in our factsheet.